Asymptotic analysis of Dotsenko-Fateev integrals: Introduction

 \section{Introduction}

 In this paper, we will be interested in integrals of the form

-where $N \geq 2$ is an integer, $\{a_j\}_1^N \subset \R$ is a set of exponents, $\{z_j\}_1^N \subset \C$ is a finite collection of points, and the Pochhammer integration contour encloses two of these points, say $z_1$ and $z_2$.
-By employing the so-called screening method, Dotsenko and Fateev obtained representations of correlation functions in Conformal Field Theory (CFT) in terms of such integrals \cite{DF1984, DF1985} (see also \cite{DMS1997}).
+where $N \geq 2$ is an integer, $\{a_j\}_{j=1}^N \subset \R$ is a set of exponents, $\{z_j\}_{j=1}^N \subset \C$ is a finite collection of points, and the Pochhammer integration contour encloses two of these points, say $z_1$ and $z_2$.
+More precisely, the Pochhammer contour in (\ref{pochhammerexpression}) begins at the base point $A \in \C$, encircles $z_1$ once in the positive (counterclockwise) direction, returns to $A$, encircles $z_2$ once in the positive direction, returns to $A$, encircles $z_1$ once in the negative direction, returns to $A$, and finally encircles $z_2$ once in the negative direction before returning to $A$, see Figure \ref{Pochhammerintro.pdf}.
+The remaining points $\{z_j\}_{j=3}^N$ are assumed to lie exterior to the contour and the powers in the integrand are assumed to take their principal values at the starting point and are then analytically continued along the contour.

+By employing what is sometimes called the screening method, Dotsenko and Fateev obtained representations of correlation functions in Conformal Field Theory (CFT) in terms of such integrals \cite{DF1984, DF1985} (see also \cite{DMS1997}).
 Integrals of the form (\ref{pochhammerexpression}) are therefore often referred to as Dotsenko-Fateev integrals.
 Various aspects of such integrals and related special functions have been studied in a number of places, e.g., \cite{FL2004, GI2016}.
 For $N =2$ and $N = 3$, the integral (\ref{pochhammerexpression}) can be expressed in terms of Gamma functions and the classical hypergeometric function ${}_2F_1$, respectively.
 In the case of $N = 4$, a comparison with the representation of Appell's $F_{1}$ function as an Euler integral (cf. \cite{FL2004}) shows that (\ref{pochhammerexpression}) can be viewed as an analytic continuation of Appell's function.
 We also mention \cite{D2006, KM2013, KP2016a} which discuss related questions in the context of the Schramm-Loewner Evolution (SLE).

 The basic problem we are interested in here is how to compute the asymptotics of the integral (\ref{pochhammerexpression}) as one (or several) of the points $z_k$, $k = 3, \dots, N$, approaches $z_1$ or $z_2$.
 The computation of such asymptotics presents difficulties, because if the point $z_k$, $k = 3, \dots, N$, approaches $z_1$, say, then the contour gets squeezed between $z_k$ and $z_1$ which, in general, gives rise to a singular behavior.
 For $N =3$, the relevant asymptotics can be obtained from well-known identities and expansions of hypergeometric functions.
 However, for $N \geq 4$, the analysis is more intricate.